koppor/jackson-jsonidentityreference-issue/README.md

 When reading a JSON string of a graph, the expectation is that the reference in the each edge are appropriately instantiated.

+The issue has been posted as [stackoverflow question](https://stackoverflow.com/q/44789227/873282).

 ## More reading

 - [Jackson deserialize JsonIdentityReference (alwaysAsId = true)](https://stackoverflow.com/q/18306040/873282):